Trungnguyen151003/Chatbot/README.md

 # RAG-based Chatbot (FastAPI + WebSocket Streaming)

 A document-aware chatbot built with FastAPI.
 It uses a Retrieval-Augmented Generation (RAG) pipeline with LangChain + Chroma to answer questions grounded on a local Markdown knowledge base, and supports real-time streaming responses via WebSocket.
-It also includes an image generation demo page.

 ## Features
 - Real-time streaming chat using WebSocket (token/word-by-word streaming).